laaragm/GradesManager/README.md

 # GradesManager
-Grades system to check classes, whoever's in them and their respective information
+Grades system to check classes, whoever's in them, their respective information and conduct a few statistical analysis